A day in the life of a rescue helicopter pilot

 |0

-This work, A day in the life of a rescue helicopter pilot [Image 3 of 3], by MSgt Becky Vanshur, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A day in the life of a rescue helicopter pilot, by MSgt Becky Vanshur, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT